Hepburn, Saskatchewan: Education

-Hepburn was home to a small Bible college called Bethany College which had a population of around 73 students before closing in May 2015.
-Hepburn is also home to Hepburn School (elementary and high school) which in 2001 celebrated its 75th anniversary.
+Hepburn was home to a small Bible college called Bethany College; before it closed in May 2015, the school had a population of around 73 students.
+Hepburn is also home to Hepburn School (elementary and high school), which celebrated its 75th anniversary in 2001.
 It is believed to be the oldest school in Saskatchewan continuously operating in its original building.